hande-qmc/hande/documentation/manual/prereq.rst

 MPI (parallel compilation only)
     MPI 2 is required.
-We have used a variety of implementations (including OpenMPI and various vendor implementations). scalapack (parallel compilation only)
+We have used a variety of implementations (including OpenMPI and various vendor implementations).
+MPI 3 is **highly** recommended and is used by default. python 2.7+ or python 3.2+
-    Available from http://www.netlib.org/scalapack/ and vendor implementations.
-Often already installed on HPC systems, included in Intel Maths Kernel Library and can be installed from most package managers. python 2.7+ or python 3.2+
     Almost all tools packaged with HANDE are written in python.